Life can be overwhelming.

 If it’s so good, how do we teach mindfulness in schools?

 Well, there are several initiatives in progress in UK schools and beyond, including the Inner Explorer program, Learning to Breathe, Mindful Schools, and .b mindfulness.

 Recent reviews of such mindfulness-based training programs have reported considerable success.
-The programs, while practical to implement, improve attention, working memory, problem-solving, self-control, and resilience in children.
+The programs are practical to implement and improve attention, working memory, problem solving, self-control, and resilience in children.
 They also help both students and teachers to manage stress within the school environment (Semple, Droutman, & Reid, 2016).

 While our mental wellbeing is crucial to ourselves and our family, it also dramatically affects businesses and the broader economy.

 Indeed, some 70 million sick days are taken each year in the UK due to poor mental health.

 Yes, at least partly.
 Though much of the research is still in its early stages, some progressive, world-leading companies seem to think mindfulness has a big part to play.

 Google has found considerable success with its employee program Search Inside Yourself (Confino, 2014).
 Not only has it seen productivity improvements, but it is also recognized as the reason that Google ranks as one of the best employers in the world.

 Mindfulness has some other equally strong supporters including Nike, Bill Gates, and Oprah Winfrey (Dube, 2019).